scottvr/gtrsnipe/README.md

                         track MIDI file.
 If not set, all tracks are processed.
                         For a multitrack midi, you will want to select a single instrument track to transcribe.
+  --analyze             Analyze the input MIDI file to find its pitch range
+                        and suggest suitable tunings, then exit.
+  --constrain-pitch     Constrain notes to the playable range of the tuning
+                        specified by --tuning.
+  --pitch-mode {drop,normalize}
+                        Used with --constrain-pitch. ‘drop’ (default) discards
+                        out-of-range notes; ‘normalize’ transposes them by
+                        octaves until they fit.

   --transpose TRANSPOSE
                         Transpose the music up or down by N semitones (e.g., 2 for up, -3 for down).